Amitcodegram/core-java-interview-questions/README.md

 4. What is the difference between interface and abstract class, explain with real time use case?
 5. What is comparator in java?
 6.  what makes a HashSet different from a TreeSet?
+7. What is the importance of reflection API?
+8. How many ways we can create thread, which one is better and when should be used?
+9. What is the difference between program and process?
+10. What is the difference between throws and throw?
+11. What is the difference between IS-A and HAS-A Relationship in java?
+12. Which among String or String Buffer should be preferred when there are lot of updates required to be done in the data?
+13. What happens if the static modifier is not included in the main method signature in Java?
+14. Can we make the main() thread a daemon thread?
+15. What happens if there are multiple main methods inside one class in Java?
+16. What do you understand by Object Cloning and how do you achieve it in Java?